 On Jan.
 1, 2019, New Horizons flew past Ultima Thule, the most distant target in history.

-Initial images hinted at a strange, snowman-like shape, but further analysis of images taken near closest approach to Ultima Thule -- New Horizons came to within just 2,200 miles (3,500 kilometers) -- uncovered just how unusual the KBO’s shape really is.
+Initial images hinted at a reddish, snowman-like shape, but further analysis of images taken near closest approach—New Horizons came to within just 2,200 miles (3,500 kilometers)—revealed just how unusual the KBO’s shape really is.

 At about 22 miles (35 kilometers) long, Ultima Thule consists of a large, flat lobe (nicknamed “Ultima”) connected to a smaller, rounder lobe (nicknamed “Thule”).
 The strange shape was the biggest surprise of the flyby.
 No rings or moons were spotted.

 “We’ve never seen anything like this anywhere in the solar system,” said Principal Investigator Alan Stern, of the Southwest Research Institute in Boulder, Colorado.
 “It is sending the planetary science community back to the drawing board to understand how planetesimals—the building blocks of the planets—form.”

 As of March 2019, New Horizons was about 4.1 billion miles (6.6 billion kilometers) from Earth, operating normally and speeding deeper into the Kuiper Belt at nearly 33,000 miles (53,000 kilometers) per hour.

 The New Horizons mission is currently extended through 2021 to explore additional Kuiper Belt objects.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.